Measurement of the top quark pair production cross section in pp collisions at sqrt(s) = 7 TeV in dilepton final states

 The signal topology is defined by the presence of two $\cPqb$ jets from the top quark decays, one \PW\ boson decaying leptonically into $\Pe\Pgn$ or $\Pgm\Pgn$, and a second \PW\ boson decaying into $\Pgt\nu$.
 In the event, all objects are reconstructed with a particle-flow (PF) algorithm~\cite{c:pft-09-001}.
 The PF algorithm combines the information from all sub-detectors to identify and reconstruct all types of particles produced in the collision, namely charged hadrons, photons, neutral hadrons, muons, and electrons.
 The resulting list of particles is used to construct a variety of higher-level objects and observables such as jets, missing transverse energy (\MET), leptons (including $\Pgt$s), photons, \cPqb-tagging discriminators, and isolation variables.
 The missing transverse energy \MET is computed as the absolute value of the vectorial sum of the transverse momenta of all reconstructed particles in the event.

 Electron or muon candidates are required to be isolated relative to other activity in the event.
-The relative isolation is based on PF objects and defined as $ I_\text{rel} = (E_\text{ch}+ E_\mathrm{nh}+ E_\mathrm{ph})/\pt \cdot c$, where $E_\text{ch}$ is the transverse energy deposited by charged hadrons in a cone of radius $\Delta R=0.3$ around the electron or muon track, and $E_\mathrm{nh}$ and $E_\mathrm{ph}$ are the respective transverse energies of the neutral hadrons and photons.
+The relative isolation is based on PF objects and defined as $ I_\text{rel} = (E_\text{ch}+ E_\mathrm{nh}+ E_\mathrm{ph})/\pt \cdot c$, where $E_\text{ch}$ is the transverse energy deposited by charged hadrons in a cone of radius $\Delta R=0.3$ around the electron or muon track, $E_\mathrm{nh}$ and $E_\mathrm{ph}$ are the respective transverse energies of the neutral hadrons and photons, and \PT is the electron or muon transverse momentum.
 The electron (muon) candidate is considered to be non-isolated and is rejected if $I_\text{rel} > 0.1$ ($>0.2$).
 Jets are reconstructed with the anti-$k_\mathrm{T}$~\cite{antikt,fastjet} jet algorithm with a distance parameter $R=0.5$.